SHOP COURSES

 The Extoller is one of the cheapest leaders.
 At a decent price for 15 wounds and a Toughness of 4, there are much better options considering he has no special ability apart from resurrecting fallen comrades.

-The Reapers share the same base stats as the Extoller with less wounds, the same 2” range for attacks and a really useful quad ability, Reaped Like Corn, that allows them to hit every surrounding enemy.
+The Grimghast Reapers share the same base stats as the Extoller with less wounds, the same 2” range for attacks and a really useful quad ability, Reaped Like Corn, that allows them to hit every surrounding enemy.

 If you are short on Quads, their Double, Soul Marked Prey, allows you to get +1 Strength on any friendly miniature attacking the targeted enemy.
 However, this one has to be already wounded and within 3”.